jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 Firstly, we'll want to install `iverilog` and `gtkwave`. `iverilog` is the Verilog compiler to perform simulations, and `gtkwave`allows you to view the resulting waveform.

-Installing `iverilog`
+#### Installing `iverilog` and `gtkwave`

 For Windows, download the setup executable [here](http://bleyer.org/icarus/).
 Run the installer and check the "Add to PATH" option to automatically add it to PATH, allowing you to call it from the terminal.
+This executable also allows you to install `gtkwave` at the same time.

+For Linux, you can install from premade packages [here](https://iverilog.fandom.com/wiki/Installation_Guide#Installation_From_Premade_Packages).
+Follow the instructions for your distro.
+For Ubuntu, add the Universe repository to your `/etc/apt/sources.list` and run the command `sudo apt-get install iverilog gtkwave`.

 ### Tutorial 1: Logic Gates